martin-holy/PictureManager/README.md

 # Picture Manager

+## Info in this file is outdated!
+I don't have any motivation to keep it up to date. 🙃

 ### What is new?
 - People view with people grouped by category and keywords.
 - A person can have keywords.